-To provide oversight of the financial statement preparation services at an appropriate level and ensure that accounts reflect proper balances, I recommend that management establish effective review policies and procedures and consider obtaining additional expertise in these areas.
+To provide oversight of the financial statement preparation services at an appropriate level, I recommend that management establish effective review policies and procedures and consider obtaining additional expertise in these areas.

 Management's Response: Management agrees with the finding and has considered the options available in relation to financial statement preparation.
-Management feels that, at this time, due to the relative small size of the staff and the costs involved, it would be cost prohibitive to employ internal personnel to prepare the financial statements and notes.
+Management feels that, at this time, due to the relatively small size of the staff and the costs involved, it would be cost prohibitive to employ internal personnel to prepare the financial statements and notes.